Kernix13/javascript-cheat-sheet/README.md

 # JAVASCRIPT CHEAT SHEET

-This is not an all-inclusive list of every possible JavaScript method, property, etc.
+This is not an all-inclusive list of every possible JavaScript method, property, etc. This file has tables of comparisons or for quick reference.

 **use `every()` to compare one array to other arrays and to return a match:**